vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 sink does not support acknowledgements, events will be marked as having been delivered when they are handed off to the sink component, before any deliveries are attempted.

+Some transforms will drop events as part of their normal operation.
+For example, the `dedupe` transform will drop events that duplicate another recent event in order to reduce data volume.
+When this happens, the event will be considered as having been delivered with no error.

 ## Delivery guarantees